saraogipraveen/saraogipraveen/README.md

 ## Hi 👋 I am Praveen!

 I am a Software Engineer at Paytm lives in Mumbai, India.
 I enjoy working with Javscript.
-I Mostly developed things using React, now exploring VueJS.
+I Mostly developed things using Vue, React and JS.

-- 🌱 I’m currently learning Vue and TypeScript
 - 👯 I’m looking to collaborate on anything related to Javascript.
 - 😊 Willing to contribute in opensource development projects.
 - 💬 Ask me about anything related to Web Development, Automation and Career Guidance.